Liaquat Ali Khan (officer): Role in the liberation war

 This battle is described in the statement of Captain Hafizuddin Ahmed (Bir Bikram, later Major).
 "In the morning, the Pakistani 31st Punjab Regiment attacked our 'A' company position," he said.
 Company 'A' thwarted the Pakistani attack with utmost determination.

-In this battle 100 soldiers including a major and a captain of the enemy were killed.
-On our side, 10-11 people including Captain Mahbub were martyred and about 20 people were injured.
+In this battle, 100 soldiers including a major and a captain of the Pakistan Army were killed.
+On the Bangladeshi side, 10-11 people including Captain Mahbub were martyred and about 20 people were injured.
 After the martyrdom of Captain Mahbub, Flight Lieutenant Liaquat Ali was appointed the commander of the company.
 He was a former Pakistan Air Force pilot.
 He had no previous experience in such infantry.
 Shortly afterwards he was wounded by enemy bullets.
 Injured, he fought valiantly for a long time.

 Liaquat Ali Khan was awarded the title of Bir Uttam for his courage and valor in the war of liberation.
 According to the official gazette of 1973, his Heroism Review Number is 73.